What Is Authorisation in SOC 2?

 Rigorous Verification and Precise Control Mapping

-Authorization within the SOC 2 framework is built on a foundation of strict identity confirmation and the meticulous alignment of access rights.
+Authorisation within the SOC 2 framework is built on a foundation of strict identity confirmation and the meticulous alignment of access rights.
 Only users with validated credentials are granted permission to interact with sensitive data.
 Each permission—whether for viewing, editing, executing, or deleting—is directly tied to a specific asset, forming a persistent compliance record that underpins audit integrity.

-Core Components of Authorization
+Core Components of Authorisation

 Verified Access Control